OpenLogicSystems/NextBestOffer-OLS/README.txt

 4. **Support for Feedback and Suggestions**: We are committed to continually improving our plugin and highly value any feedback or suggestions for enhancement that you can provide.

-5. **Privacy Friendly**: Our plugin respects your customers' privacy, using their data solely for the generation of product recommendations.
+5. **Privacy Friendly**: Our plugin respects your customers privacy, using their data solely for the generation of product recommendations.
 No personal information is shared with third parties.

 6. **Customizable AI Model Parameters**: Fine-tune various parameters of the AI model through the settings to get a customized and finely tuned set of suggestions.